 Most prominent 2013 cases

-Stephanie D. Willis and Kimberly Gold of Health Law & Policy Matters reported on the biggest breaches of 2013 early in the year.
+Stephanie D. Willis and Kimberly Gold of Health Law & Policy Matters reported on the most significant breaches of 2013 early in the year.
 They also provided tips to stay compliant yourself.

 Largest 2013 HIPAA breaches

-Although there were a total of 160 large-scale breaches, the most devastating ones were concentrated at the top.
-In fact, seven out of every eight exposed patient records (88%) were the result of the five largest breaches:
+Although there were 160 large-scale breaches, the most devastating ones were concentrated at the top.
+Seven out of every eight exposed patient records (88%) were the result of the five largest breaches:

 Healthcare regulations protect the privacy and security of patients, but their mandates represent sources of stress and frustration for providers.
 Essentially, HIPAA seems to be a public means to control the private sector.
-However, the last item on that list suggests that the federal government is at least making an effort to adequately control public sector security under HIPAA as well.
+However, the last item on that list suggests that the federal government is at least making an effort to adequately maintain public sector security under HIPAA.